nhsuk/betahealth/content/conditions/tonsillitis/main-content-2.md

 - get plenty of rest
 - drink cool drinks to soothe the throat
 - take paracetamol or ibuprofen (don’t give aspirin to children under 16)
-- gargle with warm salty water
+- gargle with warm salty water (children shouldn’t try this)